towersvault/shinpokered/README.md

   - Trainers of a smart-enough trainer class will make use of basic pkmn switching
   - Badge boosts are not applied in trainer battles (only in "Set" style)
 - One of OAK's aides will toggle on/off scaling of trainer rosters to your level (evolving them if applicable)
+- One of OAK's aides toggles pokeball-caught & gender symbols after obtaining the pokedex
 - All 151 pkmn are available in one version
   - Though difficult for a select few, each pkmn can be obtained multiple times
   - The uniqueness between red & blue is still preserved in encounter rarity